-6682 and skills acquired by the students in previous course work.
+and skills acquired by the students in previous course work.
 Problems in the area of financial management, personnel supervision, fitness management, sport management, and curriculum development will be identified.
 Students will explore and identify alternative solutions to problems through group interactions.
+Permission of the instructor is required.

-Internship (3)
+SFM 6690 Internship (3)

 A 400-hour supervised experience in planning, staging and evaluating a formal practicum in related field.
+Prerequisite: Permission of instructor.

-Research Methods II (3)
+SFM 6691 Research Methods II (3)